How to Use Different CSS Style Sheets For Different Browsers

 <![endif]-->

-The above code examples work because a normal browser sees the entire block as HTML comments since they are enclosed within "<!--" and "-->".
-IE 5 or above will however attempt to parse the block to see if it has instructions specific to it.
+The above code examples work because a normal browser sees the entire block as an HTML comment since they are enclosed within "<!--" and "-->".
+IE 5 to IE 9 will however attempt to parse the block to see if it has instructions specific to it.
+As mentioned before, IE 10 will behave like a normal browser and ignore the comment.

 You can also exclude a certain style sheet using this method.
 For example, to exclude the CSS file "not-ie.css" from IE 6, use: